andro2ss/recruitment-tasks/README.md

 - **React Hook Form** + **Zod** - Forms and validation
 - **Vitest** - Unit testing
 - **Axios** - HTTP client

+## 📋 Recruitment Tasks

+### Task 1

+Write a React program that handles a file upload form for text files, then randomly rearranges the letters in each word while preserving the first and last letter.
+Take into account punctuation, uppercase/lowercase letters, multi-line texts, and Polish characters.

+### Task 2

+Write a React program to validate PESEL numbers according to the official format specification.
+Prepare unit tests checking several invalid data sets and at least one valid PESEL number.

+### Task 3

+Write a React application that handles the API available at https://gorest.co.in/.
+The application should have a view displaying a list of users (fetched from the API) and provide the ability to search and edit existing entries.

+---

 ## 📋 Projects